Look forward to the truly big tour in the former French Indochina with Vietnam, Laos and Cambodia and an extensive excursion package included.

 Start the day with a refreshing dip in the warm, clear water of the Ha Long Bay, or perhaps you’d like to enjoy the sunrise from the ship’s magnificent sun deck.
 Breakfast is served as the ship calmly begins to make the trip back to port.
 On the way, there is still time for a visit to a grotto featuring both stalactites and stalagmites.
 Once you reach land, the trip continues by car back to Hanoi, then by plane to Hué.
 In Hué you are picked up at the airport and driven to your hotel.
 The rest of the day is your own.

 Hué was the capital of Vietnam from 1802 to 1945, and the ruins of the city’s royal past can still be experienced in the Citadel and the Imperial City.
 Today you visit the citadel.
 Built at the beginning of the 1800s, it was modeled after the Forbidden City in Beijing.
 During the Indochina War and later, in the Vietnam War, many of its buildings were damaged by bombs.
 Today the area is being restored to its former glory with the aid of UNESCO donations.
 The sightseeing tour also includes visits to the impressive imperial tombs, and concludes with a sail trip on the Perfume River.
-The afternoon is at your disposal.
+The morning is at your disposal.

 On this half-day course, your culinary talents will be challenged with dishes [...]